Keck-DataReductionPipelines/MosfireDRP/manual/docs/installing.md

 Now we will create a conda [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) specifically for the MOSFIRE DRP.
 Rather than specify everything on the command line, we will get the specification for the environment from the Anaconda Cloud service.
 There are two specifications, one for linux (tested on a CentOS 7 system) and one for macOS (tested on macOS 10.12.6).
 Get the one appropriate for your system using one of the commands below:

-    conda env create KeckObservatory/mospy_2018_linux

-or

-    conda env create KeckObservatory/mospy_2018_macos
+    conda env create KeckObservatory/mospy

 Now we will invoke that environment:

-    source activate mospy_2018_linux

-or

-    source activate mospy_2018_macos
+    source activate mospy_2018

 Now we will install the DRP itself.
-From now on, if you want to run the DRP, first invoke the appropriate environment using `source activate mospy_2018_linux` or `source activate mospy_2018_macos`.
+From now on, if you want to run the DRP, first invoke the appropriate environment using `source activate mospy_2018`.

 ## Download and Install the DRP